Pakistan – the manacled LNG player

 Focus on Pakistan.

 But it would need to urgently.
 There are gas and power shortages that cripple the economy.
-Gas is rationed in a country that is – with about 275,000 vehicles running on CNG – still one of the biggest users for methane as a vehicle fuel in the world.
+Gas is rationed in a country that is – with about 275,000 vehicles running on CNG – still one of the biggest users of methane as a vehicle fuel in the world.
 This makes the pro rata of CNG vehicles go down as due to the gas shortage, the government even discourages CNG as a vehicle fuel now.
 It’s a pretty clear policy of the government to phase out CNG altogether.

 Load shedding is a major issue in the country and affects all parts of it now.
 Fertilizer plants cannot operate because of the constant load shedding and make huge losses which they blame on the ineffective government and broken utilities.
 A couple of lawsuits are running right now.

 As of today, Pakistan has a shortfall of between 20-25 BCM per year.
-That’s at least what the numbers say but it can safely be assumed that if there would be reliable gas supply in place and people would see it coming forward, gas use would go through the roof.
+That’s at least what the numbers say but it can safely be assumed that if there would be a reliable gas supply in place and people would see it coming forward, gas use would go through the roof.
 And as Pakistan cannot cover its gas shortfall by itself – it needs to import.

 Pipelines are still not easy to run through such wild lands as is Baluchistan and even with the pipeline in place, odds are that the country would need even more gas which is why Pakistan has turned its gaze towards LNG already quite a while ago.
 But here again, the going was all but easy.